Before Malevich, before Kandinsky, before Mondrian, there was Hilma.

 The recent rediscovery of Hilma af Klint's abstract paintings has changed the course of art and art history.
 A Swedish artist-mystic working at the turn of the twentieth century, af Klint saw herself as a receiver of messages from the spirit powers who guided the creation of her work.
 She called on both the spiritualist and scientific investigations of her age (from theosophy and rosicrucianism, to new scientific discoveries about radiation, including X-rays and spectroscopy) in a quest to understand the visible and invisible mysteries of the world, and communicate them through art.

-In an era offering limited creative freedoms for women, af Klint, working largely in isolation, created the first abstract paintings years before the celebrated fathers of abstraction—Kasimir Malevich, Vassily Kandinsky, and Piet Mondrian.
-Af Klint recognised that the world was not ready for her work, and anticipated a future more open to its message and possibilities.
+In an era offering limited creative freedoms for women, af Klint, working largely in isolation, created an entirely new artistic language—possibly even abstraction itself—years before Kasimir Malevich, Vassily Kandinsky, and Piet Mondrian.
+Af Klint recognised that the world was not ready for her work and anticipated a future more open to its message and possibilities.
 She left instructions that her work be kept secret until at least twenty years after her death.

 That time has come.
 Over the last few years, af Klint has become one of the world’s most discussed artists.
 There have been exhibitions at the Guggenheim Museum, New York; Serpentine Gallery, London; Moderna Museet, Stockholm; Musée d’Orsay, Paris; and Tel Aviv Museum of Art.
 The Guggenheim show attracted 600,000 visitors—the highest attendance for any show in its history.
 Af Klint’s work, message, and story have captivated audiences around the globe.